Aliases for SH2D1B Gene

 SH2D1B (SH2 Domain Containing 1B) is a Protein Coding gene.
 Diseases associated with SH2D1B include Superior Mesenteric Artery Syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells and Immune System.
-GO annotations related to this gene include protein binding, bridging.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Immune response Role of DAP12 receptors in NK cells.
+Gene Ontology (GO) annotations related to this gene include protein binding, bridging.
 An important paralog of this gene is SH2D1A.

 UniProtKB/Swiss-Prot Summary for SH2D1B Gene

 Cytoplasmic adapter regulating receptors of the signaling lymphocytic activation molecule (SLAM) family such as CD84, SLAMF1, LY9 and CD244 (PubMed:11689425).
 In SLAM signaling seems to cooperate with SH2D1A/SAP.
 Plays a role in regulation of effector functions of natural killer (NK) cells by controlling signal transduction through CD244/2B4 without effecting its tyrosine phosphorylation; downstream signaling involves PLCG1 and ERK activation (PubMed:24687958).
 Activation of SLAMF7-mediated NK cell function does not effect receptor tyrosine phosphorylation but distal signaling (By similarity).
 In the context of NK cell-mediated cytotoxicity does not enhance conjugate formation with target cells but stimulates polarization of the microtubule-organizing center and cytotoxic granules toward the NK cell synapse (PubMed:24687958).
-Negatively regulates CD40-induced cytokine procuction dendritic cells downstream of SLAM family receptors probably by inducing activation of the PI3K pathway to inhibit p38 MAPK and JNK activation (By similarity).
+Negatively regulates CD40-induced cytokine production in dendritic cells downstream of SLAM family receptors probably by inducing activation of the PI3K pathway to inhibit p38 MAPK and JNK activation (By similarity).